michellekuruvilla/healthmedia/binarymath.md

 - `0` (Off)
 - `1` (On)

 It is the fundamental language of computers, where every piece of data is stored and processed as combinations of 0s and 1s.
 Each binary digit (called a bit) represents a power of 2, depending on its position in the sequence.
 By combining multiple bits, computers can represent and manipulate everything from numbers and letters to complex images and sounds.
-Larger units like bytes (8 bits) are used to handle more information, enabling all modern technology to work behind the scenes.
+Larger units like bytes (8 bits) are used to handle more information, enabling all modern technology to work behind the scenes!

 ---